rooftops, church tower with trees in coimbra

 If you love history, architecture, and beautiful gardens – visit Coimbra!

 Knowing that you’re likely wondering what to do in Coimbra once you get there.
-Use my one day itinerary where I outline all the amazing things to do in Coimbra.
+Use my Coimbra in one day itinerary.

 Visiting Coimbra for its History